-The logic is simple: The more meaningful details you capture in your research phase and then bake into your story, the stronger propensity for your customer to see herself mirrored in your story, and as a result capture her attention, bulid emotional empathy, trust and act on your call-to-action.
+The logic is simple: The more meaningful details you capture in your research phase and then bake into your story, the stronger propensity for your customer to see herself mirrored in your story, and as a result, capture her attention, build emotional empathy, trust and act on your call-to-action.

-That’s why I am super excited to invite you to pre-order your copy for my new book Total Acuity that covers this exact topic.
+That’s why I am super excited to invite you to order your copy for my new book Total Acuity that covers this exact topic.

 Since I proudly wear the visual storytelling hat, for this book, I decided to venture out of the usual business book format and offer business leaders a collection of relatable short stories of events I personally experienced that carry actionable marketing morals.